 LED short protection can be enabled or disabled by I2C register 0x07 bit[3].
-When LED short protection is enabled, after turn-on ramp of the output current, the device senses the LED pin voltage.
-If the LED pin voltage drops below around 0.5V, after about 256μs deglitch time, the LED channel is disabled.
+When LED short protection is enabled, after turn-on ramp of the output current, the device senses LED1 and LED2 pin voltages.
+If the LED pin voltage drops below around 0.5V, after about 256μs deglitch time, the corresponding LED channel is disabled, the un-shorted channel still works.
 LED short condition writes a '1' to the I2C register 0x0A bit[5] or bit[4], this fault flag is reset to '0' once I2C register 0x0A is read back, or by VIN power-on-reset, or by HWEN reset, or by I2C software reset.
-Once the LED short condition is removed, the device can resume normal operation by toggling the mode setting, or by disabling and then re-enabling the channel.
+Once the LED short condition is removed, the associated channel can resume normal operation by toggling the mode setting, or by disabling and then re-enabling that channel.